RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 </p>
 <br />

-These told each player who they needed to help solve their respective clues.
+So these nicknames told each player which other player they needed to solve their clues.
 The first player in the chain was "Hera" -> [Juno](https://www.juno.bio) -> [Hana](https://www.twitter.com/hanebdar).
-She had a book [Leviathan](https://en.wikipedia.org/wiki/Leviathan_(Hobbes_book)) that came with a note of numbers:
+Hana had a book [Leviathan](https://en.wikipedia.org/wiki/Leviathan_(Hobbes_book)) that came with a note of numbers:

 <br />
 <p align="center">